Labtelier/datasciencecoursera/run_analysis.codebook.md

 	fBodyGyroMag
 	fBodyGyroJerkMag

-value : Value corresponding to the tuple SubjectID/activityLabel/variable
+value : Value corresponding to the mean of the tuple SubjectID/activityLabel/variable